jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Earl Johnson hushes the crowd's excitement.
 He has received a letter: "Most gracious Sovereign.
 Call the Banners.
 We shall rally at Nottingham.
 Your Majesty's most humble and obedient servant, Prince Rupert!"

-The Prince's many victorious European battles give him great renown.
+The Prince's courage in fighting with Houses Vasa and Hohenzollern against Houses Habsburg and Wittelsbachgive throughout Europe give him great renown.
 A burst of activity follows.
 Each lord speaks louder than the last, vows grander than the last.
 The nobles give a great many commands and dictate many letters.

 Servants do the rest.
 Good.
 The system is working.